 Dose: 200 mcg/day (do not exceed that amount), which is safe during pregnancy and while breastfeeding

 Recent research has discovered that the combination of selenium (200 mcg/day) and myoinositol is even more powerful at reducing anti-thyroid autoantibodies – both anti-TPO and anti-Tg antibodies – and also helping to improve thyroid function and TSH levels – than selenium alone.
-In one major study, 6 months of treatment was needed to begin to see maximum benefits.
-In this study, participants also reported improvements in their quality of life!
+In one major study, six months of treatment was needed to begin to see maximum benefits.
+In this study, participants also reported improvements in their quality of life—one thyroid supplement success!
 Another study of 168 individuals with Hashimoto’s, all with TSH between 3 and 6 µIU/ml, found that participants who received myoinositol and selenium together (over those who took only selenium) saw significant decreases in TSH, TPOAb and TgAb levels, as well as in enhanced thyroid hormones and personal wellbeing.

 Dose: 600 mg/day; safe in pregnancy and breastfeeding.
 I recommend staying on the combination at least until thyroid autoantibodies are normalized; indefinitely if needed.